happner/happner/docs/quickstart.md

 ### Create Start and Stop methods on Master and Agent components

-Start and Stop methods are used to assemble and tear down component runtime.
+Start and Stop methods are used to assemble and tear down the component runtime.
+Additionally the `$happn` service can optionally be injected to perform any necessary interactions with the mesh.

-Update ./node_modules/master/index.js
+Update `./node_modules/master/index.js`

 ```javascript